matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Run images of Linux or Windows Server.
 - Pick memory and CPU, use predefined types, or make a custom VM.
 - Pick GPUs if you need them.
-- Pick persistent disks, standard or SSD.
+- Pick persistent disks: standard or SSD.
 - Pick local SSD for scratch space too if you need it.
 - Pick a boot image, Linux or Windows Server.
 - Define a startup script if you like.